 What I don’t get about it: What’s the appeal?
 It’s a crude, low-budget show that really doesn’t offer anything unique or noteworthy.
 I know a girl who enjoys it and I can’t understand why.

 What I like: Tina Fey.
 That’s about it.
 I like Tina and think she’s a great person, and I likewise think her character Liz Lemon is cool and relatable and sane.
 The show is good for a few laughs.

 What I don’t like: The characters are larger than life, which I don’t find very relatable.
 Tracy and Jenna are odd characters and I don’t really find their doings all that funny.
 They do, however, make Liz seem more and more normal and understandable, which is okay.
-I don’t get the humor either.
+I don’t get the humour either.
 Maybe it goes over me, but I feel like I should be chuckling because I know when the jokes are, but I don’t find them funny.
 They’re random and not…smart jokes.
 Unless I’m missing something…?

-What I don’t get about it: Basically it’s just the humor.
+What I don’t get about it: Basically it’s just the humour.
 A few times I’ve considered marathoning the whole thing so to better understand it.
 Because I just don’t find it as funny as it’s perceived to be.

 So those are five shows I’m not really into.
-Like I said, if anyone likes these shows and wants to discuss why they enjoy it, fell free to do so, because I’m seriously interested in understanding their appeal.
+Like I said, if anyone likes these shows and wants to discuss why they enjoy it, feel free to do so, because I’m seriously interested in understanding their appeal.
 Likewise, if you have a side show that you don’t ‘get’, let me know because maybe I watch it.